Biplane fliers enjoy exploring lockdown London by air

-Biplane fliers are enjoying spectacular views of the Millennium Dome, the towering Canary Wharf financial district and the Thames Barrier for the first time as the COVID-19 lockdown frees up airspace over London for amateur aviation enthusiasts.
-Sections of east London's airspace, normally open only to planes taking off and landing at London's City airport, are now open to explore by much smaller aircraft.
+Biplane fliers are enjoying spectacular views of the Millennium Dome, the towering Canary Wharf financial district, and the Thames Barrier for the first time as the COVID-19 lockdown frees up airspace over London for aviation enthusiasts.

+Sections of East London's airspace, normally open only to planes taking off and landing at London's City airport, are now open to explore by the much smaller de Havilland Tiger Moth aircraft.
+"Normally, the whole of the London airspace, around London City Airport and all the other London airports, it's very congested," said Anna Walker, who flies the biplane as a hobby.

 - READ MORE ON: